Suzuki Program Overview

 Instruments & Ages Offered

-Students may enroll in the Suzuki Program on cello, flute, viola or violin.
+Students may enroll in the Suzuki Program on cello, viola, or violin.
 Children may begin as young as 3 years old, but it is never too late to start.

 Lessons & Group Classes

 Students receive an individual lesson and a group lesson each week.
 This combination is an essential feature of the Suzuki Program.

 Individual lessons provide one-on-one instruction for the child and the parent.
 Lesson lengths start at 30 minutes and increase to 45 minutes and 60 minutes as students progress.
 First year students may start in a mini-group that allows a flexible amount of individual instruction to meet students needs.
 Lessons are scheduled Monday through Saturday from before school through the evening hours.
 Lesson times are assigned by the instructor in coordination with the students.
 Lessons run throughout the year in three semesters: Fall (16 weeks), Spring (16 weeks), and Summer (flexible schedule).